Under Western Stars

 The film was the first starring role for Rogers, made under contract to Republic Pictures during a walkout by the studio's singing cowboy Gene Autry.
 The picture was filmed on location in the Alabama Hills of Lone Pine, California.
-The film's song "Dust", written by Johnny Marvin, was nominated for an Academy Award for Best Song.
-In 2009, Under Western Stars was selected for the National Film Registry by the Library of Congress for being "culturally, historically or aesthetically" significant and will be preserved for all time.

 Plot

-John Fairbanks' water company refuses to allow free water for the farmers and ranchers.
-When Roy Rogers and his men overpower the dam's guards and release the valve on the water, a sympathetic judge fines Roy one dollar and convinces him to follow in his father's footsteps and run for the United States House of Representatives.
-Roy wins the election and fights his best to have the Federal Government step in to solve the dire situation.
-Roy is encouraged and secretly helped by John Fairbanks feisty daughter, Eleanor.
+John Fairbanks' water company is hoarding water behind a dam and refuses to allow free water for the farmers and ranchers.
+When Roy Rogers and his men overpower the dam's guards and release the valve on the water, the sympathetic mayor fines Rogers one dollar and convinces him to follow in his father's footsteps and run for Congress.
+Rogers campaigns on the water issue and builds on his popular support, winning the election over incumbent William P. Scully who is propped up by John Fairbanks.
+Rogers is encouraged and secretly helped by John Fairbanks' feisty daughter, Eleanor.